Eure-et-Loir

-Eure-et-Loir (/fr/, locally: /fr/) is a French department, named after the Eure and Loir rivers.
-It is located in the region of Centre-Val de Loire.
-In 2019, Eure-et-Loir had a population of 431,575.
+Eure-et-Loir (/fr/, locally: /fr/; 'Eure and Loir') is a French department, named after the Eure and Loir rivers.
+It is located in the Centre-Val de Loire region.
+Its prefecture is Chartres, with subprefectures in Châteaudun, Dreux and Nogent-le-Rotrou.
+In 2023, Eure-et-Loir had a population of 433,129.

 History

-Eure-et-Loir is one of the original 83 departments created during the French Revolution on March 4, 1790 pursuant to the Act of December 22, 1789.
+Eure-et-Loir is one of the original 83 departments created during the French Revolution on 4 March 1790 pursuant to the Act of 22 December 1789.
 It was created mainly from parts of the former provinces of Orléanais (Beauce) and Maine (Perche), but also parts of Île-de-France (Drouais, Thymerais, Valley of the Avre, Hurepoix).

 The current department corresponds to the central part of the land of the Carnutes who had their capital at Autricum (Chartres).
 The Carnutes are known for their commitment, real or imagined, to the ancient Druidic religion.
 In the north of the department another pre-Roman people, the little-known Durocasses, had their capital at Dreux.